tytydraco/yessleep/out/My_wife_went_missing_and_I_should_not_be_seeking_her.md

 I checked myself.
 I was already covered in sweat from the escape and fear.
 But at least everything had ended, perhaps.
 But was it that I really heard my wife’s voice from that creature?
 Did that creature swallow my wife?
 I thought.

-When I passed the wooden door that seemed illuminated by light without a power source, I entered a classroom.
-It was dark, but my torchlight didn’t find anything that looked weird, except a light that was on, with a power source supposed to have died very long ago.
-Was anyone still living here and keeping the power source?
-I thought.
+When I passed the wooden door that seemed illuminated by light without a power source, I entered another classroom.
+I tried to look for another exit, but failed.
+I was trapped here.

+I thought about calling someone.
+Maybe I could stop anyone else from coming here.

+I took out my phone, my fingers shaking.
+I needed to warn someone.
+Anyone.

+Suddenly, my torchlight went dark.
+I pressed the button again and again.
+It didn’t work.

+Then the surrounding area became bright again.
+It wasn’t my torchlight.
+A light appeared on the upper floor, without any power source.

 “Are you sure?”

 The question felt comforting.
 Reassuring.

 “Help,” I said into the phone.
 “We’re here.
-Please come.
-Rescue”
+Please come.”

+#